 Don't forget to take your child's immunization record with you to every doctor's appointment.
 Keep your child's record in a safe place.
 Documentation of immunization is required for entry into most colleges, universities, and the military.

 FREQUENTLY PRACTICED HEALTH ROOM PROCEDURES

-Frequently practiced health room procedures include the measurement of a student's vital signs.
-Following is a description of measurement of body temperature, pulse, and respiration.
-Instruction in the measurement of blood pressure should be provided by the PanCare school health nurse.
+A frequently practiced health room procedure is the measurement of a student's body temperature.
+Following is a description of measurement of body temperature and temperature protocol.

 Measurement of Body Temperature